YYYasin19/vue-anonymizer/README.md

-# vue-anonymizer
+# Vue Anonymizer

-## Background
-This project is part of a learning-plan in developing web applications using modern frameworks, such as Vue.JS.
+This project is part of my learning-path in developing front-end web applications with modern frameworks, such as Vue.JS.

 ## Quick showcase
 ![](src/assets/demo.gif)

 ## Features and To-Dos
 These are current features I am trying to add / implement: